 In light of the above, CRH considers that the likelihood of such risk materialising is very low and that the impact of such risk may be low.

-4.1.4 Risks relating to the Russia Ukraine conflict
+4.1.4 Risks relating to the geo-political and economic environment

 CRH's debtors - also its shareholders - are the major French banking groups particularly sensitive to macro-economic and market conditions in the Euro zone.